breqdev/breq.dev/src/projects/snowflake.md

 # Motivation

 I wanted to get more experience working with the [12 Factor App](https://12factor.net/) model.
-Implementing a simple service like this seemed like the easiest way to go about it.
+Implementing a basic service like this seemed like the easiest way to go about it.
 I also figured this kind of service could be useful for me at some point.

 # Technical Description